-A global server network that consists of 3,000+ servers in 65+ countries offers excellent access to content around the globe, while UAE servers provide access to content housed there.
+A global server network that consists of 3,200+ servers in 95 countries offers excellent access to content around the globe, while UAE servers provide access to content housed there.

-Surfshark has all the most important device platforms covered thanks to options for the iOS, Android, macOS, Windows, Linux and Amazon Fire TV platforms.
-Chrome and Firefox browser extensions are also an option.
+Surfshark has all the most important device platforms covered thanks to options for iOS, Android, macOS (offering native M1 support), Windows, Linux, and Amazon Fire TV devices.
+Chrome, Edge and Firefox browser extensions are also an option.

 Simultaneous connection support is as good as it can get, with an unlimited simultaneous connections allowance.
 Plus, you can protect devices not on the above list by using the provider’s wide-ranging router options.